hURKa-friends/TP-RehabApp/lib/docs/logger_service.md

 ---
 ## API Documentation

+> [!WARNING]
+> This section was Semi-auto generated.
+If you encounter any issues report them.

 > #### Future<String?> openLogChannel({required ChannelAccess access, required String fileName, required LogChannel channel})
 > Function that opens a new channel of type `LogChannel` for data logging.
 > - **@access** - Required input argument that specifies `ChannelAccess` property of newly opened channel.